 Another great thing about reflecting on your photos is that you can see yourself getting better and better.
 And that’s the best motivation you can give yourself.

 By reflecting on my own work over my many years as a pro photographer I developed a framework for looking at photographs.
 This system gives you the tools you need to reflect on your photos.
-It’s the framework I teach in my new photography course Photographer’s FrameWork.
+It’s the Fearless FrameWork I teach in my free series of video workshops.